wpgp/bottom-up-tutorial/README.md

 [![DOI](https://zenodo.org/badge/383087930.svg)](https://zenodo.org/badge/latestdoi/383087930)

 This github repo contains the raw teaching materials for the [**Statistical Population Modelling for Census Support workshop,**](https://wpgp.github.io/bottom-up-tutorial/) funded by the [United Nations Population Fund](<https://www.unfpa.org/>).
-It has been developed by the [WorldPop Research Group](<https://www.worldpop.org/>), University of Southampton.
+It has been developed by the [WorldPop Research Group](<https://www.worldpop.org/>), University of Southampton and the Leverhulme Center for Demographic Science.

 The repo consists in a series of tutorials in **Bayesian statistics for population modelling** with hands-on experience.
 It includes example code and other resources designed to expedite the learning curve.